tcltk/tcl/tools/man2markdown-README.md

 - .SS (subsection header)
 - .VS .VE (start and end of vertical line)
 - .CS .CE (start and end of code block)
+- .sp (inserts vertical space) > this is treated individually (currently by mdExceptions)